On some $p$-differential graded link homologies: A finite-dimensional sl(2) -homology theory

 However, this can not be done after taking slash homology of $\Bbbk[x]$ and $\Bbbk[x]^x$, as the first module is quasi-isomorphic to the ground field, while the second module is acyclic. \end{example}

 We therefore need to introduce a $p$-differential twisting to correct the framing factor occurring in Theorem \ref{thm-untwisted-sl2-homology} slightly differently from what we have done in Definition \ref{def-twisted-HHH}.
 For a braid $\beta\in \mathrm{Br}_n $ whose closure is a $k$-stranded framed link.
-Choose for each framed component of $\widehat{\beta}$ in $\beta$ a single strand in $\beta$ that lies in that component after closure, say, the $i_r$th strand is chosen for the $r$th component.
+Choose\footnote{Again, the independence of choices can be proven as in the usual triply graded homology case.
+See, for instance, \cite[Theorem 1.3]{KRWitt}.} for each framed component of $\widehat{\beta}$ in $\beta$ a single strand in $\beta$ that lies in that component after closure, say, the $i_r$th strand is chosen for the $r$th component.
 Then define the polynomial ring $\Bbbk[x_{i_1},\dots, x_{i_k}]$ as a subring of $\Bbbk[x_1,\dots, x_n]$ generated by the chosen variables.
 Set

 Then we make the twisting of $H_q$-modules on the $\pHH_\bullet$-level, termwise on $\pHH_\bullet(pT_\beta^i)$:

 \begin{defn} Given $\beta\in \mathrm{Br}_n$ whose closure is a $k$ stranded framed link, the \emph{$\mathfrak{sl}_2$ $p$-homology} is the object